opendocsg/slw-judgments-backfill/2018_SGHC_254/report.md

 113    First, it remains the case that the plaintiff is in breach of both s 37(3) of the Act and of the contract with the plaintiff embodied in the plaintiff’s by-laws.
 It may be true that the defendant’s breach does not arise from fault on her part.
 But lack of fault is no defence to either the statutory claim or the contractual claim.
 Withholding a mandatory injunction on grounds of lack of fault would elevate absence of fault into a substantive defence.
 That would undermine the entire scheme of the Act and of the statutory contract constituted by the by-laws.

 114    Second, on the defendant’s side of the balance, the only hardship which granting a mandatory injunction would impose on her is the financial hardship of the cost of reinstating the balcony.
-Financial hardship is insufficient hardship in itself for a court to withhold the remedy of a mandatory injunction where a breach is established: _The Management Corporation Strata Title Plan No. 681 v Tan Yew Huat_ [2015] SGDC 118 at [29(a)].
+Financial hardship is insufficient hardship in itself for a court to withhold the remedy of a mandatory injunction where a breach is established: _The Management Corporation Strata Title Plan No. 681 v Tan Yew Huat_ <span class="citation">[2015] SGDC 118</span> at [29(a)].

 115    Third, on the plaintiff’s side of the balance, I have found that the variance in the façade presented by the defendant’s balcony is not _de minimis_ and does detract from the aesthetics and the uniformity of the façade of The Arcadia as a whole.
 I accept that aesthetic uniformity is of paramount concern to the subsidiary proprietors in The Arcadia.
 They have manifested this concern generally through the plaintiff’s by-laws (see [91] above).
 They have also manifested this concern specifically in the context of this case by the unanimous resolution passed at the 32nd Annual General Meeting in 2017 (see [18] above).
 They have followed through on the resolution with every one of the five strata title lots which have caused a variance in the façade.
 The plaintiff is not pursuing the defendant capriciously or arbitrarily.
 It has a legitimate interest in doing so and is treating the affected subsidiary proprietors equally.